-I am ballin' around the city with these headphones tied to a rockboxed Ipod 5.5 Wolfson WM8758 / Galaxy Note 3(Recommend the Note above all) and FIIO E11, playing my favorite albums in FLAC format.
+I am walking around the city with these headphones tied to a rockboxed Ipod 5.5 Wolfson WM8758 / LG V40(Recommend the Note above all) and FIIO E11, playing my favorite albums in FLAC format.

-I don't have the most experienced ears in comparison to other Head-fi'ers , but I am a young gun that can confirm these are an excellent step up from the HD25-1-II's and are a serious contender for the best headphones around 250$.
-I also own the Soundmagic HP150 and these are easily tied to those when it comes to detail.
+I don't have the most experienced ears in comparison to other Head-fi'ers , but I am a young grasshopper, no pun intended, that can confirm these are an excellent step up from the HD25-1-II's and are a serious contender for the best headphones around 250$.
+I also own the Soundmagic HP150 and these are easily tied to those when it comes to detail retrieval.
 They have excellent dynamics and speed that the older HD25 models simply did not have.
 It is a shame people skip on these because the older HD25 is cheaper.
 They are worth the extra price you pay.
 These are easily one of the best portable headphones out there today.

 Recommended for: Portable walk around, DJ, Electronic music production, exercising and vacation headphone.